Dame Vivienne Westwood died in December 2022, aged 81.

 War criminals typically get 30 years.

-Not content with having portrayed Assange as a hacker and a rapist, now that press coverage is most needed to raise awareness, the media – the same media that had collaborated with WikiLeaks in the past to break news, sell copies and even win press freedom awards, have stopped reporting on the Assange case altogether.
+Not content with having portrayed Assange as a hacker and a rapist, now that proper press coverage is most needed to raise awareness, the media – the same media that collaborated with WikiLeaks in the past to break news, sell copies and even win press freedom awards, have now stopped reporting on the Assange case altogether.

 Since then, there has been more than a legal dispute between WikiLeaks and The Guardian, and Assange’s organisation is still raising additional funds to sue the paper over what they consider to be a “completely fabricated” story on alleged “secret meetings” between Julian Assange and Donald Trump’s former campaign manager Paul Manafort at the Ecuadorian Embassy.